 Trauma Glossary 2: Ongoing Problems You May Have

 Note: All 3 Trauma Glossaries and both Master Toolboxes are now available as one free e-book for subscribing.
 The book’s extensive table of contents has hyperlinks to each word so that you can find whatever you are looking for in a single click.
 No more scrolling to find it!
-(See the Subscribe button at the very bottom of this glossary.
-Fill out the information and the 86-paged book will be emailed to you.)
+(See the Subscribe button on the main menu of this site.
+Fill out the information and the 77-paged book will be emailed to you.)

 Trauma Glossary 1 defined the abuser’s culture and the various tactics they use to victimize others, especially their own children.
 Anything that happened to you in glossary 1 is trauma.
 So, the following is a definition of problems you may have today because of what happened to you.
 Also included are links to tools for managing or working through the problems.